project-gemmi/gemmi/docs/symmetry.rst

 With all_ops=False, this function returns only non-redundant twinning operators (coset representatives), which is usually what is needed.
+Note that since any of the equivalent operators can be returned, other implementations (class twin_laws in CCTBX, libT.f in CCP4) may return different ones.

 Above, we have one possible twinning.
 It is by pseudo-merohedry.
 If we wanted to see only twinning by merohedry, the threshold should be near zero, allowing only for numerical imprecision: